Configure ACUL Screens

 and href

-include dynamic segments that allow you to segment bundles into logical packages based on attributes like client, organization, or locale.
+include dynamic segments that allow you to segment bundles into packages based on attributes like client, organization, or locale.

 Dynamic segments have access to the following context data: